Helen Storrow: Folk dancing

 As a means of exercise for girls and boys, and to break up snobbery and self-consciousness among them, folk dancing has been tried out and found to work wonders...it will do the same for grown-ups; it is doing the same where it is given a trial, but dynamite and a derrick are needed in most families...Our friends allow their daughters to make exhibitions of themselves in a way no North End mother would allow for a moment.
 At present anything goes.
 There seems to be total ignorance on the subject of what constitutes good dancing, and yet the principles can be clearly defined as those of any art.
 It seems to me they can be boiled down to three:

 I. There should be pleasure in dancing...

 II.
 Dancing should be for pleasure and not primarily for show.
 The moment it is self-conscious, there is something wrong.
 If in fancy dancing a position is taken because it is believed to be graceful, it isn't.
 There is no meaning in it.
 There is one thing wrong in ballet dancing; it is all meant to be looked at, and while stunts are humorous, it is better to leave them to acrobats, as they are not beautiful.

 III.
 Dancing must develop the body naturally, strengthening the muscles in natural positions, not distorting them...

 If we succeed in transplanting these beautiful old dances of other countries and they take root, they will grown and spread and blossom into other dances, showing the genius of our people, and reflecting our life and times.

-Combining her love of dance with her passion for scouting, Helen arranged for teachers from the Country Dance Society to organize a summer dance camp at Long Pond in 1932.
+Combining her love of dance with her passion for scouting, Storrow arranged for teachers from the Country Dance Society to organize a summer dance camp at Long Pond in 1932.
 Pinewoods Camp operated independently, alongside the Scouts' Pine Tree Camp.
-Lily Conant later operated the camp, which was willed to Conant's family after Helen's death, becoming Pinewood Camp Inc., in 1975.
+Lily Conant later operated the camp, which was willed to Conant's family after Storrow's death, becoming Pinewood Camp Inc., in 1975.